mo4ch:>Climate change: 'Bath sponge' breakthrough could boost cleaner cars | Mo4ch News

 That level of pressure is around 300 times greater than in a car's tyres, and necessitates specially made tanks, all of which add to the cost of the vehicles.

-The team have designed a highly porous new material, described as a metal-organic framework.
+The team has designed a highly porous new material, described as a metal-organic framework.

 The product, with the glamorous name of NU-1501, has been built from organic molecules and metal ions which self-assemble to form highly crystalline, porous frameworks.

-"It's like a bath sponge but with very ordered cavities," said Prof Omar Farha, from Northwestern University in the US who led the research.
+"It's like a bath sponge but with very ordered cavities," said Prof Omar Farha, from Northwestern University in Evanston, US, who led the research.

 "With a sponge, if you spill water and you wipe it, in order to reuse the sponge, you squeeze it.